thapaBurg/thapaday02/content/pages/index.md

         self:
           textAlign: left
     subtitle: ''
-    text: >+
+    text: >
-      ###### Dr. Thapa assists students with admissions to universities in the
+      ###### Dr. Thapa helps students get admission to U.S. universities and
-      USA.
-He also prepares them for U.S. academics, university life, career planning, immigration, and more.
-Dr. Thapa will guide you before, during and after your university journey.
-Ready to take the next step?
-[Email ](mailto:DrSamratThapa@gmail.com)Dr. Thapa today.
+      prepares them for academic success, university life, career planning, and beyond.
+From application to graduation, he’s here to guide you.
+Ready to start?
+[Email ](mailto:DrSamratThapa@gmail.com)Dr. Thapa today!

       *Dr. Samrat Thapa is a professor and Director of Asia Initiatives at the University of Lynchburg, USA.*
     actions: []
     media:
       type: VideoBlock
-      title: Who is Dr. Thapa
+      title: Who is Dr. Thapa?
       url: 'https://youtu.be/h0VbEqSo4og'
       autoplay: false
       loop: false
-      muted: false
+      muted: true
       controls: false
       aspectRatio: '16:9'
       styles: